symfony/symfony-docs/setup/web_server_configuration.rst

 The preferred way to develop your Symfony application is to use :doc:`Symfony Local Web Server </setup/symfony_server>`.

-However, when running the application in the production environment, you'll need to use a fully-featured web server.
+However, when running the application in the production environment, you will need to use a fully-featured web server.
 This article describes several ways to use Symfony with Apache or Nginx.